 TCC is committed to safe, organized rides for a variety of abilities.
 TCC’s policy is that no one will be dropped during a group ride.
 To that end, each ride will have a ride leader whose job it is to plan the route, monitor the safety of the group, carry a cell phone and emergency contact numbers, and to make sure that all riders arrive safely.
 In the event of a contingency, such as a medical emergency or serious equipment failure, the ride leader must designate an alternate to take responsibility for the group.

 It is each rider’s responsibility to keep their equipment in good repair, carry reasonable repair supplies, obey the rules of the road, be responsible for their own well-being (bring adequate water and nutrition supplies), and follow directions from the ride leader.

 Each ride will have designated check-in points so that the group will gather at specific points, rather than staying together en masse.
 At each gathering point, riders and the leaders can determine if each rider is well suited to their ride level.
 If a specific rider is not keeping pace, or is having difficulty he/she may consider dropping to a less rigorous level.
-If a rider is not sure which ride to join, we recommend starting with the less difficult level and moving up if the rider wants more challenge.
+If a rider is not sure which ride to join, we recommend starting with the less difficult level and moving up if the rider wants more of a challenge.

 TCC Rules of the Ride

 Due to the inherent danger of this sport, TCC is not responsible for and maintains no liability for any injury incurred during a club ride.
 For insurance purposes, participation in all races requires all riders to hold a current USCF license at your own expense (upon receipt, the license number is to be submitted to the club secretary for the club records).